Skip to main content

 • “Performance isn’t smooth all the time, and it can feel heavier than expected for an indie.”

-• “The optimization could really use a lot of work because it starts off using 100% of my GPU, and that's crazy.
-Even Exp33 wasn't this heavy, lol.”
+• “The optimization could really use a lot of work because it starts off using 100% of my GPU, which is excessive even compared to other heavy games.”

 • “It’s not super optimized right now, so performance can be kind of messy.”